- 3 months on the Wards

 Senior MR – Weekly discussion of interesting cases admitted from the prior week with senior residents and attendings

-Intern MR – Weekly didactic session led by fellows and chief residents which focuses on diagnosis and management of common pediatric disorders
+Intern MR – Weekly didactic session led by fellows, teaching residents, or chief residents which focuses on diagnosis and management of common pediatric disorders

 Grand Rounds – Weekly presentations on Friday by invited guest speakers distinguished in their field directed towards faculty, fellows, and residents